Vishal-Masane/Django-Rest-API/README.md

 # Django-Rest-API
-It is Django Rest API Framework Project
+It is Django Rest API Framework for Books Library Project